East Los Angeles, California: Climate

 East L.A. has a very warm hot-summer Mediterranean climate.

 Demographics

+East Los Angeles first appeared as an unincorporated place in the 1960 United States census as part of the Southeast census county division; and as a census designated place in the 1980 United States census.

+2020

 East Los Angeles is the least ethnically diverse community in Los Angeles County, as noted by the Los Angeles Times "Mapping L.A." survey.
 Mexican (85.4%) and Italian (0.2%) are the most common ancestries.
+Mexico and El Salvador were the most common foreign places of birth.